Complete Dynamic Logic of Communicating Hybrid Programs: Completeness

-At the core of our proof of \rref{thm:com-fod-completeness} is an effective and fully constructive reduction of any valid \dLCHP formula~$\phi$ in \dLCHP's calculus to \comFOD tautologies.
-Unlike \dL's original completeness proof \cite[Theorem 3]{DBLP:journals/jar/Platzer08}, our proof of \rref{thm:com-fod-completeness} does not stick to the classical structure of Harel's completeness proof for dynamic logic \cite[Theorem 3.1]{Harel1979}: For a valid \dL formula $\phi$, extract safety $\varphi \rightarrow [ \alpha ] \psi$ and liveness $\varphi \rightarrow \langle \alpha \rangle \psi$ constraints by propositional recombination.
-Then conclude separately for safety and liveness by induction on the structure of the program $\alpha$.
-This approach, however, is not well-behaved \wrt liveness of parallel CHPs because the premise of the parallel liveness axiom \RuleName{acLivePar} inherently assumes existence of a joint history for the subprograms.
-Since the $\exists$ quantifier does not distribute over conjunctions, the premise does not easily split into liveness constraints on the subprograms.
-Instead, we embark on a strategy successfully applied for \dGL \cite{DBLP:journals/tocl/Platzer15} and \dL's uniform substitution calculus \cite{DBLP:journals/jar/Platzer17} that uses a well-founded order on all formulas.
+At the core of our proof of \rref{thm:com-fod-completeness} is an effective and fully constructive reduction of any valid \dLCHP formula in \dLCHP's calculus (\rref{fig:calculus}) to \comFOD tautologies.
+Unlike \dL's original completeness proof \cite[Theorem 3]{DBLP:journals/jar/Platzer08}, we do not stick to the classical structure of Harel's completeness for dynamic logic \cite[Theorem 3.1]{Harel1979}, which handles safety $\varphi \rightarrow [ \alpha ] \psi$ and liveness $\varphi \rightarrow \langle \alpha \rangle \psi$ separately.
+Harel's approach is not well-behaved \wrt liveness of parallel CHPs, as their liveness does not follow from independent liveness of the subprograms but additionally needs matching communication and duration.
+In the axioms \RuleName{acLiveParCommit} and \RuleName{acLivePar}, this is apparent in the $\exists$-quantification that does not distribute over the $\langle\rangle$-modalities on the subprograms.
+Instead, we embark on a strategy successfully applied for \dGL \cite{DBLP:journals/tocl/Platzer15} and~\dL's uniform substitution calculus~\cite{DBLP:journals/jar/Platzer17} that uses a well-founded order on all formulas.
+This order gives precedence to program decomposition---as in~\RuleName{acLiveParCommit} and \RuleName{acLivePar}---over the usual structural complexity.